shakacode/react_on_rails/docs/react-on-rails-pro/react-on-rails-pro.md

 Support React on Rails development [by becoming a Github sponsor](https://github.com/sponsors/shakacode) and get these benefits:

-1. 1-hour per month of support via Slack, PR reviews, and Zoom for React on Rails, React-Rails, rails/webpacker, ReScript (ReasonML), TypeScript, Rust, etc.
+1. 1-hour per month of support via Slack, PR reviews, and Zoom for React on Rails, React-Rails, Shakapacker, rails/webpacker, ReScript (ReasonML), TypeScript, Rust, etc.
 2. React on Rails Pro Software that extends React on Rails with Node server rendering, fragment caching, code-splitting, and other performance enhancements for React on Rails.